Full spectrum awareness

 This puts huge pressure on universities to offer innovative solutions and programmes in order to attract the brightest and best students.
 The money required to compete is enormous and it has to come from somewhere, no mean feat when the student outrage regarding the payment of fees during the pandemic remains palpable and public purses are tight.

-In this context, it is imperative that universities make smart and strategic donor and partnership decisions.
+In this context, it is imperative that universities make smart Major Donor Fundraising Strategy decisions.
 But how to find them?

 Truly know your donor